 eg. "How do i view my bill" or just "bill"

-N.B.
-If an incorrect code is entered too many times the SIM will be blocked (between 7-10 attempts depending on handset) the SIM will be permanently blocked, and can not be unblocked.
+Note: If an incorrect code is entered too many times, the SIM card will be permanently blocked (between 7-10 attempts depending on handset).

 The PUK2 code is seldom used, it too is activated by the user on their handset, and is used to PIN protect certain call barring functions.
 If you have a PUK2 request come up on your screen this is located on the pack the SIM came in, or can be obtained by calling Customer services.